 How much iron do we need daily?

+Therefore, iron deficiency can cause anemia.
 World Health Organization estimates that 2 billion people are anemic worldwide!
-Moreover, iron deficiency is the reason of about 50% of all anemia causes.
+Moreover, iron deficiency is the key reason of about 50% of all causes of anemia.
 Pregnant women and young children are most vulnerable to anemia.

 The most common way to measure your iron levels is by testing your serum ferritin.
 Serum ferritin is a good indicator of body iron stores.
 Serum ferritin decreases during the first stage of iron depletion.